abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 #### Strong Relationship

+##### Theory
-**Theory**: Composition is a "strong" has-a relationship where the contained object's lifecycle is bound to the container - the part cannot exist meaningfully without the whole and is typically created and destroyed together with it (e.g., a `House` composes `Room`s that don't exist independently of that house).
-Modeled by instantiating the contained object inside the container's constructor.
-Use when the part has no independent existence/identity outside the whole.
-Advantage: strong encapsulation, clear single ownership, simplifies reasoning about object lifetimes.
-Limitation: makes the contained object harder to reuse/share or substitute (e.g., for testing) unless designed with injectable dependencies.
+- **Core Concepts** - Composition is a "strong" has-a relationship where the contained object's lifecycle is bound to the container - the part cannot exist meaningfully without the whole and is typically created and destroyed together with it (e.g., a `House` composes `Room`s that don't exist independently of that house).
+- **Internal Working** - Modeled by instantiating the contained object inside the container's constructor.
+- **When to Use It** - Use when the part has no independent existence/identity outside the whole.
+- **Advantages** - Strong encapsulation, clear single ownership, simplifies reasoning about object lifetimes.
+- **Limitations** - Makes the contained object harder to reuse/share or substitute (e.g., for testing) unless designed with injectable dependencies.

+##### Internal Working
-**Internal Working**: The composed object is typically created via `new` directly inside the owning object's constructor and stored in a `final` field with no external setter, so no other code can obtain or replace that specific instance.
+- **Step-by-Step Explanation** - The composed object is typically created via `new` directly inside the owning object's constructor and stored in a `final` field with no external setter, so no other code can obtain or replace that specific instance.
+- **Memory Layout** - When the containing object becomes unreachable, if nothing else references the composed part, it becomes garbage in the same GC cycle - the two effectively share a lifetime on the heap.
+- **Diagrams**
 ```
 new House() --constructs--> new Room() for each room (rooms cannot outlive/leave the house)
 ```
-JVM Behaviour: no different from any object reference at the bytecode level; the "strength" of the relationship is a design convention (no public constructor/setter access to the inner object) rather than a JVM-enforced rule.
-When the containing object becomes unreachable, if nothing else references the composed part, it becomes garbage in the same GC cycle.
+- **JVM Behaviour** - No different from any object reference at the bytecode level; the "strength" of the relationship is a design convention (no public constructor/setter access to the inner object) rather than a JVM-enforced rule.

-**Interview Questions & Answers**
+##### Interview Questions
+**Basic**
+1. How do you enforce composition (strong ownership) in Java code?
+2. What's the GC lifecycle implication of composition vs aggregation?

+**Intermediate**
+1. What's a downside of strict composition for testability?

+**Advanced**
+1. How would you allow constructor injection for testability while still conceptually preserving composition semantics?

+**Scenario-based**
+1. A `House` composes `Room` objects created internally, but a unit test needs to verify behavior with a mock `Room` - how do you reconcile this with strict composition?

+##### Detailed Answers
-1. Q: How do you enforce composition (strong ownership) in Java code?
-A: Instantiate the part directly inside the owner's constructor, store it in a `private final` field, and do not provide a setter or a way to inject an externally-created instance.
+1. **Q: Enforcing composition in code?** A: Instantiate the part directly inside the owner's constructor, store it in a `private final` field, and do not provide a setter or a way to inject an externally-created instance.
-2. Q: What's the GC lifecycle implication of composition vs aggregation?
-A: In composition, once the owner is unreachable and nothing else references the parts, both owner and parts become garbage together in the same reachability analysis; in aggregation, the parts may remain reachable (alive) via other references even after the owner is collected.
+2. **Q: GC lifecycle implication?** A: In composition, once the owner is unreachable and nothing else references the parts, both owner and parts become garbage together in the same reachability analysis; in aggregation, the parts may remain reachable (alive) via other references even after the owner is collected.
-3. Q: What's a downside of strict composition for testability?
-A: It's harder to substitute a mock/stub for the composed object in unit tests since it's not injectable - mitigated by allowing constructor injection while still conceptually "owning" the lifecycle.
+3. **Q: Downside for testability?** A: It's harder to substitute a mock/stub for the composed object in unit tests since it's not injectable - mitigated by allowing constructor injection while still conceptually "owning" the lifecycle.
+4. **Q: Allowing injection while preserving semantics?** A: Provide a constructor overload that accepts a pre-built part (useful for tests) while the default/primary constructor still creates it internally for normal production use, keeping the field `private final` either way so external code can't replace it after construction.
+5. **Q: Reconciling composition with mock-based testing?** A: Add a package-private or test-only constructor overload that accepts an injected `Room` (or a factory/interface abstraction for `Room` creation), preserving the public API's composition semantics for production code while enabling test doubles.

+##### Code Examples
 ```java
 class Room { private final String name; Room(String name) { this.name = name; } }
 class House {